 How do you relieve tired eyes?
 Working from home or in an office by staring at the computer for a long period of time can cause eye fatigue.
 Over a period of time, this will cause unforeseen health issues, such as vision problems or dizziness.
 People who experience such long bouts of uninterrupted sitting and who stay sedentary for much of their waking time — 12.5 hours or more a day — have the highest risk of death from any cause, a new study finds.

 Having said that, it is not easy to take a break without being reminded once in a while.
-Nobody likes to be interrupted, and when our brain is focused on something, rarely does it wander away, thus we need some software to remind us to stand up every hour or take a break.
+Nobody likes to be interrupted, and when their brain is focused on something, rarely does it wander away, thus they need some software to remind us to stand up every hour or take a break.

 Stretchly is a cross-platform open source app that reminds you to take breaks when working with computers.
 By default, it runs in your tray and shows a reminder window every 10 minutes that is open for 20 seconds, containing ideas for microbreak.

 Every 30 minutes, it shows a window containing ideas for a longer 5 minute break.
 You can pause/resume reminding of breaks.
 On Windows and macOS, you can set the app to start at login.
 You can also skip to the next break or microbreak anytime from the menu, or reset (restart) breaks.
 Microbreaks and breaks can be customized:

 - You can set duration and interval of break

 - You can enable/disable strict mode (breaks can’t be finished early)